jacobaustin123/Coral/README.md

 The **Coral** programming language: a blazingly-fast, gradually typed Python-like language with powerful optional typing for improved safety and performance.
 Coral performs type inference on optionally typed Python code and seamlessly optimizes type-inferred objects to be nearly as efficient as equivalent C-code, orders of magnitude faster than Python.
-Coral also enforces types at compile and runtime, catching errors where possible before code is run, and otherwise throwing errors at runtime for invalid types.
+Coral also enforces types at compile and runtime, catching errors where possible before code is run, and otherwise throwing errors at runtime.

 # Table of Contents
 * [Examples](#examples)